-As I write this post, I remember a magical evening spent with Lili and Robert in Lecce.
-The lovely couple form part of Espressino Travel– a boutique company that specializes in tours in the region of Puglia (both Group and Private).
+In Lecce I remember a magical evening spent with Lili and Robert of Espressino Travel– a boutique company that specializes in tours in the region of Puglia.

 We then went to one of the most acclaimed bars of the town – Bar Avio where I was privileged to try the famous “Caffe in Ghiaccio” -coffee with sweet almond iced milk.
 Absolutely delizio!

-We were only 2 seconds at the bar and it seemed Lili and Robert knew everyone in town.
-It was their sweet home and I could see their passion for the town and the warmth for the people when they met them.
+It seemed Lili and Robert knew everyone in town as I saw them exchange greetings with so many people around.
 Every time they would meet someone, they would also share a little anecdote about about how they had known them or who those people were.
-One such incident was when we bumped into a painter they had known.
-It was a treat to visit his studio and see the talent behind beautiful maps of the Salento region. (sadly I don’t have pictures) Check more here.
+One such person was a local painter who invited us to visit his studio and see the beautiful maps of the Salento region that he had drawn.
+More can be seen on his website here.

 We ate so much, actually I did most of it, but thankfully the walking sure made up for it.
-Robert and Lili are fabulous at their job, they showed me around Lecce from its famous piazzas to its hidden corners.
+Robert and Lili showed me around Lecce from its famous piazzas to its hidden corners.
 We whizzed past quaint bookshops, pretty trattorias and baroque churches.

 One of my favorite stops was the Basilica di Santa Croce.
-What a sight it was!
-The detailing of each and every facade from the rose windows to strange figures to griffins and lions, I was smitten.
-I think I easily stood there for 10 minutes just to take it all in.
-I was gaping.
-Robert and Lili did tell me that every time they come to the church they see something new, something different.
+It was an incredible sight and the detailing of each and every facade from the rose windows to strange figures to griffins and lions, was amazing.
+I think I was gaping.
+Lili told me how every time she comes and sees something new each time.